HAMK-ICT-Project8/arduino-projects/Cluster Communication Port/2-way connection/README.md

 ### Unreal Engine
-1. Download UE4Duino Plugin from [Github]((https://github.com/RVillani/UE4Duino))
-2. Create a First Person project in Unreal Engine
+1. Create a Game project with blank template in Unreal Engine
-3. Create a folder named "Plugins" in the project directory and add UE4Duino plugin folder there
-4. Open Unreal Engine and enable plugin `Edit/Plugins` and restart Unreal Engine
+2. Open Unreal Engine and enable plugin `Edit/Plugins` and restart Unreal Engine
-5. Add FirstPersonExampleMap_BuiltData.uasset and FirstPersonExampleMap.umap to `<your project>\Content\FirstPersonBP\Maps`
+5. Add ClusterCommunication.uasset to `<your project>\Content\Blueprints`
-6. Edit level blueprint in Unreal Engine.
-Change Serial port number to match your Arduino connection port.
+6. Add ClusterCommunication class into your game world.

 ## Usage